Denizbrobro/Discord-AI-Bot/README.md

 # Discord-Game-Helper-Bot
-Maked By Denizbrobro Used HTML, CSS, PYTHON
+Maked By Denizbrobro Used PYTHON
 > Hello